hakimifr/realmeUI-debloater/README.md

 ## Side Notes
-- well ok i added script for linux user heh
+- well ok i added script for linux user
+- Windows script isn't maintained actively, the package list may be outdated
 - pardon me if i suck at scripting ok
 - i did this just for fun lol
 - readme.md fixed by [raymond](https://raymond-1227.github.io/) and ok bye